sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

-# Introduction to machine learning key concepts
+# Introduction to Machine Learning

 # Table of contents
 1. [Introduction](#introduction)